 This means that your tax rate per asset might vary between investments, or that you may be taxed differently to another investor with the same investment with the same nominal rate of return.

 Different investments might also have different tax rates applied to them.
 For example, in most cases, municipal bonds are tax-exempt while income from corporate bonds is taxed.

 Your after-tax rate of return can give you a more realistic view of your investment’s performance as it takes those tax deductions into account when calculating the return.
 It can differ significantly from your nominal rate of return.

 Nominal Return vs. Real Rate of Return

-Another significant factor to consider when assessing the performance of your real estate investment is inflation.
+Another significant factor to consider when assessing the performance of your CRE investment is inflation.

 Has your purchasing power grown through your investment?
 Or has your investment just kept up with inflation, or worse, declined over time as goods and services have become more expensive?

 Adjusting the nominal rate of return for inflation will determine your real rate of return, and thus give you a more accurate indicator of the profitability of your investment.